-The Pittsburgh Penguins Alumni Association Scholarship Program awards an annual scholarship of $2,000 to a Western Pennsylvania student who excels academically and has a demonstrated love for the game of Ice Hockey.
+The Pittsburgh Penguins Alumni Association Scholarship Program awards an annual scholarship of $2,000 to a Western Pennsylvania high school student who excels academically and has a demonstrated love for the game of ice hockey.
 Applicant must have a 3.2 GPA.
 Other selection criteria include community service, extracurricular activities and recommendation of high school hockey coach.
 Sportsmanship and leadership are also important selection criteria.
 This award, which is co-sponsored by the NHL Booster Club, is neither major nor school specific.

 Pittsburgh Penguins/Bob Johnson Scholarship is awarded annually to a graduating high school senior from Western Pennsylvania.
 Applicant must be a hockey player who has demonstrated outstanding talent and achievement on the ice.
 Applicant must have a 3.2 GPA to be eligible for this award, but at least as much consideration will be given to student’s athletic achievement as is given to academic achievement.
 Selection criteria include positive attitude, leadership, sportsmanship, character and conduct both on and off the ice, community service and extracurricular activities.
 Award amount is $5,000.

 Between NCAA opportunities in three divisions at four-year schools and NJCAA awards at two-year schools, in addition to the smattering of other hockey scholarships that exist, the serious player should be able to find the right funding path for them to pursue.
 Remember while in high school to balance your research of hockey-related scholarships with keeping up your academics, so that when the time comes you will be well prepared to face the onslaught of judges and recruiters.